Quantum-Cucumber/Pronouninator/CONTRIBUTING.md

 - The `name` field refers to how the pronoun set would be colloquially expressed, e.g. `She/Her`, or `Xe/Xem`.
 This should be in title case.
 Used in the pronoun dropdowns.
 - `set` is the full pronoun set in the form of `subjective, objective, possessive determiner, possessive, reflexive`.
 - `pluralVerbs` is a optional boolean referring to whether verbs should be made plural or not, e.g. `He *runs*` (singular) vs `They *run*` (plural).
 If ommited, it will be assumed that the pronoun set uses singular verbs.
-- `categories` defines which categories a set of pronouns should appear under.
-If you are adding a new category, please try and add multiple sets that could be placed into that category.
 - Presets should be placed in alphabetical order (by key) just for neatness.